-4. (1) A student who infringes the provisions of Rules 1 or 2 at the end of Session 1 of any year will not be required to show cause at that time but will be allowed to repeat the subject(s) (if offered) and/or continue the course in Session 2 of that year, subject to the rules of progression in that course.
+4. (1) A student who infringes the provisions of Rules 1. or 2. at the end of Session 1 of any year will be allowed to repeat the subject(s) (if offered) and/or continue the course in Session 2 of that year, subject to the rules of progression in that course.

-(2) Such a student will be required to show cause at the end of the year, except that a student who has infringed Rule 2 at the end of Session 1, and repeats the subject(s) in question in Session 2, and passes it/them, will not be required to show cause on account of any such subject(s).
+(2) Such a student will be required to show cause at the end of the year. except that a student who has infringed Rule 2. at the end of Session 1, and repeats the subject(s) in question in Session 2, and passes it/them, will not be required to show cause on account of any such subject(s).